JamieS56/Milestone-Project-4/README.md

         * dj_databases_url
         * psycopg2-binary
 5. Amazon Web Services
-    * Amazon web services is how I store my static files, specifically using s3 buckets and IAM to set it up.
+    * Amazon web services is how I store my static files specifically using s3 buckets and IAM to set it up.
 Some packages I need to connect Django and AWS.
         * boto3
         * django-storages

 6. Stripe
-    * Used to handle the payment and a checkout system for purchasing tickets.
+    * Used to handle the payment and checkout system for purchasing tickets.
 7. Google Fonts
     * Styles the fonts throughout the website.
 8. FontAwesome